Source code for dagger.mod._module

 assert callable(func), f"Expected a callable, got {type(func)}."

-meta = FunctionDefinition(name, doc)
+meta = FunctionDefinition(

 if inspect.isclass(func):